armory/documentation/_spinnaker/operator.md

           echo:
             <<CONTENT>>
     ```
-    More details on [SpinnakerService Options](../operator-config) on `.spec.spinnakerConfig.service-settings` section
+    More details on [SpinnakerService Options](../operator-config/#specspinnakerconfigservice-settings) on `.spec.spinnakerConfig.service-settings` section

-5. Export Spinnaker files.
+5. Export local file references.

-    If we have configured spinnaker files, we will need to migrate these files to `SpinnakerService` manifest.
+    If we have references to local files in any part of the config, like `kubeconfigFile`, service account json files or others, we will need to migrate these files to `SpinnakerService` manifest.

+    For each file let's create an entry under `spec.spinnakerConfig.files`

+    Lets say we have a Kubernetes account like this:

+    ```yaml
+    kubernetes:
+      enabled: true
+      accounts:
+      - name: prod
+        requiredGroupMembership: []
+        providerVersion: V2
+        permissions: {}
+        dockerRegistries: []
+        configureImagePullSecrets: true
+        cacheThreads: 1
+        namespaces: []
+        omitNamespaces: []
+        kinds: []
+        omitKinds: []
+        customResources: []
+        cachingPolicies: []
+        oAuthScopes: []
+        onlySpinnakerManaged: false
+        kubeconfigFile: /home/spinnaker/.hal/secrets/kubeconfig-prod
+      primaryAccount: prod
+    ```

+    The `kubeconfigFile` field is a reference to a physical file in the machine running Halyard.
+Then we need to create a new entry in `files` section like this:

+    ```yaml
+    spec:
+      spinnakerConfig:
+        files:
+          kubeconfig-prod: |
+            <<CONTENT>>
+    ```

+    And then replace the file path in the config to match the key in the `files` section:

+    ```yaml
+    kubernetes:
+      enabled: true
+      accounts:
+      - name: prod
+        requiredGroupMembership: []
+        providerVersion: V2
+        permissions: {}
+        dockerRegistries: []
+        configureImagePullSecrets: true
+        cacheThreads: 1
+        namespaces: []
+        omitNamespaces: []
+        kinds: []
+        omitKinds: []
+        customResources: []
+        cachingPolicies: []
+        oAuthScopes: []
+        onlySpinnakerManaged: false
+        kubeconfigFile: kubeconfig-prod  # File name must match "files" key
+      primaryAccount: prod
+    ```

+    More details on [SpinnakerService Options](../operator-config/#specspinnakerconfigfiles) on `.spec.spinnakerConfig.files` section

+6. Export Packer template files (if used).

+    If we are using custom Packer templates for baking images, we will need to migrate these files to `SpinnakerService` manifest.

-    Let's identify the current files under  `~/.hal/default/profiles`
+    Let's identify the current templates under  `~/.hal/default/profiles/rosco/packer`

     For each file let's create an entry under `spec.spinnakerConfig.files`